isomerpages/govtech-stp/_hong-kong/01a-visiting-hk-requirements-and-process.md

 ### AIR TRAVEL BUBBLE - VISITING HONG KONG

 A summary of the requirements and process for those travelling to Hong Kong under the Air Travel Bubble (ATB) arrangement is provided below.
-Please refer to Hong Kong’s dedicated ATB website [here](http://www.tourism.gov.hk/travelbubble) for the full details.
+Please refer to Hong Kong’s dedicated ATB website <a href="http://www.tourism.gov.hk/travelbubble" target="_blank">here</a> for the full details.

 ### 1. Eligibility